Bercow accused of bullying private secretary

 "Mr Speaker has a superb team of dedicated, effective and long-serving staff - five of whom have worked for him very happily for a combined total of over 40 years."

+Labour MP Barry Sheerman also defended Mr Bercow, saying he had been the "best reforming Speaker for 100 years", and it was only a "small group" of parliamentary officials "hated" his modernising efforts.

+Cabinet Office minister David Liddington said: "I have heard the allegations that have been made.
+Obviously any allegation of this nature is serious.
+It is a matter for the House of Commons to decide what to do."

-Newsnight has previously reported that House of Commons managers were informed in 2011 that Kate Emms, Mr Sinclair's successor in that role, had been diagnosed with post-traumatic stress disorder after less than a year of working for Mr Bercow.
+Newsnight has previously reported that House of Commons managers were informed in 2011 that Kate Emms, Mr Sinclair's successor in that role, had been diagnosed with post-traumatic stress disorder after less than a year working for Mr Bercow.

 The Speaker has categorically denied bullying Ms Emms.